GeoffAWaddington/CSI30Wiki/CSI-Changelog.md

 StepSizeEnd
 ```

-The encoders on MIDI Fighter Twister are very sensitive, so I use a StepSize of 0.001 for that surface.
+The encoders on MIDI Fighter Twister are very sensitive, so I might use a StepSize of 0.001 for that surface.
 ```
 StepSize
     RotaryWidgetClass 0.001